rianvdm/pm-resources/llm-prompts/README.md

 > Using @prompts/pm/debate-product-idea.md and @context/about-me.md, run a Pro vs. Skeptic debate on this feature idea: [describe idea]

 > I wrote this technical approach section for a PRD.
-Use @prompts/pm/ask-a-pm.md and @prompts/technical/eli5-devtools.md to verify that my understanding is correct.
+Use @prompts/pm/ask-a-pm.md and @prompts/technical/eli5-devtools.md to verify that my understanding is corrChangeect.
 What am I oversimplifying or getting wrong?

 ### MCP Servers